Annual Drinking Water Quality Report

 All sources of drinking water are subject to potential contaminants that are naturally occurring or man made.
 Those contaminants can be microbes, organic or inorganic chemicals, or radioactive materials.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency’s Safe Drinking Water Hotline at 1-800-426-4791.

 (a) Turbidity is a measure of the cloudiness of the water.
 Turbidity levels are continuously monitored because it is a good indicator of the effectiveness of our filtration system.

-(c) NONE of the 32 samples that were collected in June 2016, for lead or copper, exceeded the Action Level.
+(c) NONE of the 37 samples that were collected in June 2019, for lead or copper, exceeded the Action Level.
 Sampling is required once every three (3) years.
 The next round of samples will be collected in June 2022.

 The Chlorine levels shown in this table represent results from weekly distribution system monitoring (6 samples are taken per week from 30 different locations for Total Chlorine).
 The level detected represents the AVERAGE of all sample results.
 The Range shows the lowest level detected and the highest level detected for the year.